Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability

 \section{Abstract}

-Understanding the factors that determine video memorability has important applications in areas such as educational technology and advertising.
-Towards this goal, we investigate the semantic and temporal attention mechanisms underlying video memorability.
-We propose a Transformer-based model with spatio-temporal attention that matches SoTA performance on video memorability prediction on a large naturalistic video dataset.
-More importantly, the self-attention patterns show us where the model looks to predict memorability.
-We compare model attention against human gaze fixation density maps collected through a small-scale eye-tracking experiment where humans perform a video memory task.
-Quantitative saliency metrics show that the model attention and human gaze follow similar patterns.
-Furthermore, while panoptic segmentation confirms that the model and humans attend more to \emph{thing} classes, \emph{stuff} classes that receive increased/decreased attention tend to have higher memorability scores.
-We also observe that the model assigns greater importance to the initial frames, mimicking temporal attention patterns found in humans.
+Understanding what makes a video memorable has important applications in advertising or education technology.
+Towards this goal, we investigate spatio-temporal attention mechanisms underlying video memorability.
+Different from previous works that fuse multiple features, we adopt a simple CNN+Transformer architecture that \emph{enables analysis of spatio-temporal attention} while matching state-of-the-art (SoTA) performance on video memorability prediction.
+We compare model attention against human gaze fixations collected through a small-scale eye-tracking study where humans perform the video memory task.
+We uncover the following insights: (i)~Quantitative saliency metrics show that our model, trained only to predict a memorability score, exhibits similar spatial attention patterns to human gaze, especially for more memorable videos. (ii)~The model assigns greater importance to initial frames in a video, mimicking human attention patterns. (iii)~Panoptic segmentation reveals that both (model and humans) assign a greater share of attention to \textit{things} and less attention to \textit{stuff} as compared to their occurrence probability.